-In supporting Climb Credit’s mission to expand access to career-advancing education, we work hard to “identify schools that consistently improve their graduates’ earning potential and justify the cost of their tuition.”
+At Climb, our mission is to expand access to career-focused education.
 Yet even within our own partner schools (let alone schools with whom we don’t partner), students find themselves faced with many options for which school they want to attend.
 Millions of people each year enroll in myriad universities, colleges, trade schools, and coding bootcamps, and if you find yourself about to join those numbers, you’ll want to make sure you’re choosing a school that’s the right fit for you.
 Based on our work with many of these schools, we’ve created the below list containing ideas on how to make sure you end up doing just that!

 Program cost